-The Aquarium has several daily presentations for your enjoyment, featuring otters, reptiles, and much more!
+The Aquarium has several daily presentations for your enjoyment, featuring otters, dolphins, and much more!

 Yes.
 A limited number of strollers are available to rent for $5.00.
 A limited number of wheelchairs are also available for rent for $5.00.
 All rentals are available on a first come, first served basis.

 While each individual stay at the Aquarium differs, the average length of stay is 3 hours.

 Visit the Aquarium’s Pepsi Shoreline Grill for plenty of delicious foods, including sandwiches and salads, pretzels, pizza, hot dogs, icy treats and much more!
 The Aquarium does not allow food to be brought inside the building; however there is available lawn seating around the premises for those who would like to enjoy a sack lunch outside the building.